linayang28/Getting-and-Cleaning-Data---Week4/Codebook.md

 Original data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip \
 Original description of the dataset: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-    The dataset includes the following files:
+The Dataset includes the following files: \
    'README.txt'
    'features_info.txt': Shows information about the variables used on the feature vector.
    'features.txt': List of all features.